AriFordsham/GHCWiki/status/ghc-8.2.1.md

 - **Improved idle CPU usage**: A long-standing regression ([\#11965](https://gitlab.haskell.org//ghc/ghc/issues/11965)) resulting in unnecessary wake-ups in an otherwise idle program was fixed.
 This should lower CPU utilization and improve power consumption for some programs.

 - **Live streaming of event-log data** ([ Phab:2934](https://phabricator.haskell.org/2934))

+- **Further improvements to debugging information** (Ben Gamari): There are still a number of outstanding issues with GHC's DWARF implementation, some of which even carry the potential to crash the runtime system during stacktrace collection.
+GHC 8.2 will hopefully have these issues resolved, allowing debugging   - TODO information to be used by end-user code in production.

+>
+> With stable stack unwinding support comes a number of opportunities for new serial and parallel performance analysis tools (e.g. statistical profiling) and debugging.
+As GHC's debugging information improves, we expect to see tooling developed to support these applications.
+See the [ DWARF status page](https://ghc.haskell.org/trac/ghc/wiki/DWARF/80Status) for further information.

 ### Optimiser and intermediate language